Car Wash Nozzles

 What to Compare

-Compare spray angle, capacity size, material, and connection details.
-Common options in this group include 5° to 170°, 316L stainless steel, 303/304 stainless steel, brass, and hardened stainless steel, and inlet sizes such as 1/4 in., 1/8 in., 3/8 in., and 1/2 in. on NPT connections where available.
+Compare spray pattern and coverage style, capacity, material options such as 316L stainless steel, 303/304 stainless steel, brass, and hardened stainless steel, and connection details such as 1/4 in., 1/8 in., 3/8 in., and 1/2 in. with NPT connections where available.

 Installation & Maintenance